 Payment is usually given on an expenses-claim basis.
 This means that you may need to pay for any costs yourself and claim the money back by providing proof of expenditure.

-Sacha Elliot, working on behalf of Friends of Tanfield Lea, was awarded grant support to purchase vital equipment used to monitor Great Crested Newt populations, and equipment necessary for habitat management.
+In 2019, NHSN member, Sacha Elliot, working on behalf of Friends of Tanfield Lea, was awarded grant support to purchase vital equipment used to monitor amphibian populations at Tanfield Lea in County Durham, and equipment necessary for habitat management.